CHORUS-TRE/chorus-backend/README.md

 Environment variables use the dotted config path, uppercased, with `.` replaced by `_`, prefixed with `CHORUS_`: `storage.datastores.chorus.database` → `CHORUS_STORAGE_DATASTORES_CHORUS_DATABASE`.

-Because many field names already contain underscores, this mapping isn't reversible in general: `test.hello_world` and `test.hello.world` both produce `CHORUS_TEST_HELLO_WORLD`.
-If two real config paths ever collided like that, setting the env var would set both at once, with no way to target just one — there's no such collision anywhere in the current schema (checked directly against every field), but it's worth keeping in mind before naming a new field. `--set` and `--config` don't have this ambiguity, since they use the dotted path directly — prefer those over an environment variable whenever a path might be ambiguous.

 ## Developer doc.